Esports platform

 Improvements implemented

-Players social media
+• Players’ social media links.

-Feedback
+User Feedback

 " think it's really nice, clean, and simple." - P2

 "I like this design.
-It's straightforward and it's got a good feel. [...
+It's straightforward, and it's got a good feel. [...
 I love having the key at the bottom so someone new to the game can refer to the key." - P6

 "It's neat, it's direct, clean, to the point, a familiar loadout." - P4